-- the motorist gets placed on negligent operator probation.
+- you get placed on negligent operator probation.
 This means a suspension does not go into effect.
-It will though if the driver commits a violation or an accident.
+It will though if you commit a violation or an accident.

-- the driver gets a suspension but is granted a restricted license, or
+- you get a suspension but are granted a restricted license, or

 For additional help…